-MECH 695B Master Thesis II 3(3, 0)
+MECH 695B Master Thesis II 3(3, 0) Continuation of MECH 695A, Includes the completion and submission of a research

 Continuation of MECH 695A, Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
 (This course may be repeated only once to accomplish its objective).
 Prerequisite: MECH 695A.